tom-seddon/beeblink/docs/fs.md

 but I'll get round to adding it eventually...)

-If using Opus DDOS/Challenger, it's a good idea to `*CAT` the disk first so that the correct density is autodetected.
+If using Opus DDOS/Challenger, it's a good idea to `*CAT` the disk first so that it can detect the correct density.
 You may get spurious disc fault errors otherwise.

 ### `RENAME <old fsp> <new fsp>`